 Table 22.
-List of 2023 Online Modules for Children
+List of 2024 Online Modules and Face to Face Programs for Children

-IPO is currently evaluating its policies and practices to strengthen its commitment to provide equal opportunity to all and look at possibly working with its partners to provide employment and other opportunities for the vulnerable sector.
+IPO is currently evaluating its policies and practices to strengthen its commitment to provide equal opportunity to all and look at possibly working with its partners to provide employment and other opportunities to the vulnerable sector.